rgrinberg/jbuilder/doc/coq.rst

 - ``<coq_flags>`` will be passed to ``coqc``,
-- the path to installed locations of ``<ocaml_libraries>`` will be passed to ``coqdep`` and ``coqc`` using Coq's ``-I`` flag; this allows for a Coq library to depend on a ML plugin.
+- the path to installed locations of ``<ocaml_libraries>`` will be passed to ``coqdep`` and ``coqc`` using Coq's ``-I`` flag; this allows for a Coq library to depend on a ML plugin,
+- you can depend on in-tree ``<coq_libraries>``, in this case, Dune will pass to Coq the the corresponding `-Q` flag for the libraries and their dependencies.

 Preprocessing with ``coqpp``
 ============================